Autumn Budget 2024: The Hidden Impact of Stamp Duty Changes and What Was Left Unsaid

 · 12% for anything over £1.5 million

-This March deadline also applies to first time buyers.
+This March deadline also applies to first-time buyers.
 At present a first-time buyer will pay no SDLT up to £425,000 and then 5% on any amount between £425,001 and £625,000.
 The relief doesn’t apply to any purchase costing more than £625,000.

-From 1st April 2025 the first-time buyer relief will be lowered with no SDLT payable up to £300,000 and then 5% payable on any amount between £300,001 and £500,000.
+From 1st April 2025, the first-time buyer relief will be lowered with no SDLT payable up to £300,000 and then 5% payable on any amount between £300,001 and £500,000.
 With no relief then available for any purchase costing more than £500,000.
-This will be a particular concern for those in certain areas of the country where average house prices are north of that half a million figure.
+This will be a particular concern for those in certain areas of the country where average house prices are north of that half-a-million figure.

 There is obviously still plenty of time but, particularly with complex transactions, you may find this deadline arrives sooner than think.

-If you have any questions on SDLT concerns either regarding the increase in the additional properties SDLT rate or the April deadline then please reach out to our Residential Property team who would be pleased to assist you.
+If you have any questions on SDLT concerns either regarding the increase in the additional properties’ SDLT rate or the April deadline then please reach out to our Residential Property team who would be pleased to assist you.

 For further information please contact Michelle Thompson